Tollcross, Edinburgh: Physical description

 The junction is formed by Earl Grey Street (an extension of Lothian Road originally named Wellington Street) to the north, Lauriston Place to the east, Brougham Street to the south-east (leading to Melville Drive which cuts through The Meadows), Home Street to the south (which leads to Bruntsfield), and West Tollcross to the west.

-In the middle of the junction is a distinctive ironwork pillar clock which has been one of the city's landmarks since 1901.
+In the middle of the junction, a distinctive ironwork pillar clock, one of the city's landmarks, stood between 1901 and 2022.
 Many Victorian and Edwardian photographs feature the clock at what was a busy tram hub.
 It was gifted to the city by Provost James Steel and Treasurer Robert Cranston, and was one of four similar clocks made by the Edinburgh clockmakers, James Ritchie & Son.
 The skeleton face and pillar were made by Macfarlane Castings.
 Originally a weight-driven pendulum clock, it was altered to a spring-driven mechanism in 1926.
 It and the clock at the city's West End were the largest street clocks in Britain to be driven by this type of mechanism.
-It was wound weekly by a clockwinder employed by Ritchie's, using a crank handle inserted into the base.
+It was wound weekly by a clock-winder employed by Ritchie's, using a crank handle inserted into the base.
 In 1969, it was converted to an electric mechanism located between the dials.
 Junction improvements in 1974 led to the clock's removal, causing public consternation, as a result of which it was returned to a spot close to its original position.
-The clock was removed by the council in March 2022 due to 'health and safety concerns' and details of its restoration is not yet known.
+The clock was removed by the council in March 2022 after an inspection revealed a small crack in its base.
+The council received a quote of nearly £60,000 for repairs, but as of April 2026 this has not been done and the clock is in storage.
+In April 2026, the council's finance and resource committee allocated £72,572 for its refurbishment, with aim of returning it close its previous position in Tollcross during 2027.

 The southern edge of the area merges with Bruntsfield while to the north and west Tollcross joins Fountainbridge.
 Lauriston and the rest of the Old Town lie to the East.